The first step in securing your financial future is to make a plan.

 #2.
 Not Having An Adequate Emergency Fund

 Given the tough economy, I think your emergency fund should be closer to nine months worth of living expenses.

-Why?
-With such high unemployment, you never know when you may lose your job and you never know how long it may take you to find another one.
+With such high unemployment, you never know when a job loss might happen and you never know how long it may take you to find another one.

 They offer one the best yields on online savings accounts!

-Click here to open your free account!
+Click the link below to open your free account!

 #3.
 Not Creating A Budget